modelsconf2018/artifact-evaluation/kusmenko/README.md

     9. a new browser tab with the MontiSim simulators opens
     10. when the world is loaded (you see a street and some green weeds), then please press in the top right at the `S1 Native` button (see picture 3) to let the car drive a first scenario
     11. If the car does not move anymore, please go back to the `AutoPilot - Cloud9` tab
-    12. Please click at the `Selection` button to get back to the Project Selection page
+    12. Please click at the `Selection` button (see picture 4) to get back to the Project Selection page
     13. Please open the `Clustering` project
     14. If the `SpectralCluster.emam` component is shown, please click at the `Execute Model` button (see picture 2), this will generate the code for our running example model
     15. If the compilation was successful, a new browser tab openes.
 Please drag one of the displayed images into the white drop-szone to get it clustered.